rprat-pro/MATools/README.md

 MATools::MAOutputManager::write_debug_file();
 ```

-Advice : if you are in a deadlock during the finilization function, you can disabled printing and writing with the following instructions
+Advice : if you are in a deadlock during the finalization function, you can disable printing and writting with the following instructions

 ```